English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 carnalise; carnalize; sensualise; sensualize (debase through carnal gratification)

-infect (contaminate with ideas or an ideology)
+infect (corrupt with ideas or an ideology)

 lead astray; lead off (teach immoral behavior to)